i3dsymposium/i3dsymposium.github.io/2025/sponsors.md

 # Corporate Sponsors

-The ACM SIGGRAPH Symposium on Interactive 3D Graphics and Games
-{{ layout.current_year }} is a highly-visible, leading-edge conference for techniques that combine 3D computer graphics with human interaction.
+The ACM SIGGRAPH Symposium on Interactive 3D Graphics and Games 2025 is a highly-visible, leading-edge conference for techniques that combine 3D computer graphics with human interaction.
 I3D continues to focus on the hottest research in 3D game technology, interactive visualization and visual depiction, interactive modeling,